-Rodmell to Eastbourne – 21 miles / 34 kms
+Rodmell to Eastbourne – 21 miles / 34 km

 The Coastal Route Via Cuckmere: The spectacular Seven Sisters make a fitting finale to the South Downs Way.
 The path ends on the outskirts of Eastbourne – you can either walk the extra couple of miles along the seafront into the town centre or get a taxi – there’s no shame in that after walking 100 miles or so in 6 days!

-- Picturesque village of Alfriston, right on the way.
+- The picturesque village of Alfriston is right on the way.